 Thank you for your interest in the Auburn University Master of Social Work Program.
 The admission requirements for the MSW program are consistent with the Graduate School.
-To be considered for admission to the MSW program, students must meet the following requirements.
+To be considered for admission to the MSW program, you must meet the following requirements:

 Advanced Standing Program

-Priority Deadline: March 1st.
-To receive priority consideration for admission and awards, please apply by the priority deadline.
+Priority Deadline: March 1st to receive priority consideration for admission and awards.

 Students must have: